[APOLOGIES – UNDER RE-CONSTRUCTION]

 This site provides an exhaustive view of the african-style, black vintage chalkware figurines (like plaster of paris) figurines, ornamental lamps, busts and wall plaques that were produced by a number of designers, predominantly based in London and Manchester in England, in the mid-century time period of the 1950s and 1960s (possibly longer).
 There are a high percentage of Italian-born designers that immigrated to England and formed companies to design, manufacture and sell these pieces.
 If you want to know more about what chalkware is, see this page on how it is made.

 There are also a lot of mid-century modern pieces made in the United States and I have tried to collect links to other websites that have examples of wall plaques and vintage chalkware figurines from those manufacturers.
-Some chalkware is still produced today.
+Some chalkware is still being produced today.

 UK Focused